M66B/FairEmail/README.md

 *Fully featured, open source, privacy oriented email app for Android*

-FairEmail is easy to setup and works with virtually all email providers, including Gmail, Outlook and Yahoo!
+FairEmail is easy to set up and works with virtually all email providers, including Gmail, Outlook and Yahoo!

 FairEmail might be for you if you value your privacy.